Privacy Policy

 Are cookies shared with third parties?

-Where third party cookies are used (including both Intercom and CloudFlare), they may share the information collected by their cookies with third parties for the purposes of targeted advertising.
+Where third party cookies are used (including, for example, from Intercom, CloudFlare, and Apollo), they may share the information collected by their cookies with third parties for the purposes of targeted advertising.
 Please visit their privacy notices for more information.

 What are your rights?

 You have the right to be informed of the cookies we collect, which is the purpose of this policy.
-Given that we don’t use any analytics cookies, we don’t ask for your express consent.
-But if you have any objections to our collection of strictly necessary cookies, please reach out.
+We will only collect performance cookies if you have given your prior consent.

 How do you change your cookie preferences?